alex05447/minifiber/README.md

 # minifiber

-Thin wrapper around the Windows fiber API.
+Thin Rust wrapper around the Windows fiber API.

 Technically provides a portable API, but implemented only for Windows at the moment.